protocol/research-website/content/terms-of-service/index.md

 Except as noted, content licensed CC-BY 3.0, code licensed MIT.

 When you see a page with this notice you are free to use nearly everything on the page in your own creations.
 That's what open content licenses are all about.
-We just ask that you give us attribution when you reuse our work.t
+We just ask that you give us attribution when you reuse our work.

 ## WHAT IS NOT LICENSED?